TVIP-MultiBio Door Reader

 Access Control That Monitors Body Temperature and Face Mask

-The TVIP-MultiBio can prevent people with elevated temperatures or no masks from entering a secure area.
+The TVIP-MultiBio, can prevent people with elevated temperature or no mask from entering a secure area.

 Door Reader That Helps Hospitals, Businesses, and Schools

 This door access reader provides a way of screening people as they enter a secure area.